-- Provide costumer protection but merchants might suffer from charge back fraud.
+- Provide consumer protection but merchants might suffer from charge back fraud.

 - Protect merchants from charge back fraud but don’t provide protection for customers.

 Traditional payment systems have chosen to protect customers (or maybe that’s the only option they can realistically choose—for social and technical reasons).
 Cryptocurrencies try to prevent transaction reversal and charge back fraud instead.

 While it’s of course bad to not have customer protection, there might be other solutions.
 For example, offering optional fraud insurance or offering custodial wallets with extra protection.
 (A custodial wallet is managed by a third-party, similar to a bank account.)

 In addition, it might make risk management more practical.
 While it’s basically impossible for merchants to audit all their customers, it’s plausible for customers to check out a merchant.
 In fact, we do it all the time: “this website looks shady!” or “my friend uses them all the time”.
 Merchants are known and have a reputation while customers are innumerable and anonymous.

 We’ve seen three large benefits to cryptocurrency payments:

 - Settles faster